idlesign/django-sitetree/docs/source/admin.rst

 .. note::

-    You might also be interested in using :ref:`Tree hooks <tree-hooks>`.
+    You might also be interested in using :ref:`Tree handler customization <tree-custom>`.

 Inlines override example